ContainerSolutions/redis-cluster-operator/CONTRIBUTING.md

 will likely ask for some changes to the code - please don't be alarmed or upset at this; Most PRs will need tweaks and is a normal part of the process.
 It's not personal.
 We really do appreciate your contribution.

+## Development process

+See how to develop effectively on the Operator in the [Development Guide](./DEVELOPMENT.md).

 ## Thanks again for considering a contribution !